 Achievements to Date

-- The Town of Fairfield is committed to using organic fertilizers on all Town fields and open spaces (with the exception of golf courses)
+- The Town of Fairfield uses organic fertilizers on all Town fields and open spaces (with the exception of golf courses)

-- The Town utilizes various “Best Management Practices” for municipal grounds maintenance including Integrated Pest Management; irrigation; permeable pavement, and Land Use Practices of native planting and pruning policy
+- The Town utilizes various “Best Management Practices” for municipal grounds maintenance including Integrated Pest Management, water-conserving irrigation, permeable pavement, and Land Use Practices of native planting and pruning policy

 - The Town completed an inventory of properties and developed a site-specific approach to mowing, watering, treatments, plantings, and the management of invasive plants